-Holiday River Expeditions offers specialty stargazing trips, in which experts trained in astronomy lead nighttime stargazing parties.
-Those trips take you on the Green or Colorado rivers through Desolation Canyon, Cataract Canyon, Lodore Canyon and Labyrinth Canyon.
+Holiday River Expeditions, in partnership with Salt Lake city’s Clark Planetarium offers specialty stargazing trips, in which experts trained in astronomy lead nighttime stargazing parties.
+Those trips take you on the Green or Colorado rivers through Desolation Canyon, Cataract Canyon, Lodore Canyon, and Labyrinth Canyon.

 But virtually every white-water rafting trip offers the chance for out-of-this-world wonder.